dhelekal/BASSGWAS/docs/tutorial.md

 We will now use the script to preprocess the toy data.
-To speed up inference for the purposes of this tutorial, we will retain only 90% of the variance
+To speed up inference for the purposes of this tutorial, we will retain only 90% of the variance.

     Rapp ../helper_scripts/prepare_data.R ../sample_data/variants.rtab ../sample_data/tree.tre --odir gwas_inputs --svd_threshold 0.9

-This will generate the following input files in an gwas\_inputs subdirectory.
+This will generate the following input files in a `gwas_inputs` subdirectory.

-The following two files are subsequently used with BASS-GWAS
+The following two files are subsequently used with BASS-GWAS:

--   `patterns_centred.csv` a centred, minorized, and deduplicated variant presence absence file for use with BASS-GWAS.
+-   `patterns_centred.csv`: a centred, minorized, and deduplicated variant presence-absence file for use with BASS-GWAS.

--   `U.csv` & `S.csv` a low-rank factorisation of the correlation matrix
+-   `U.csv` & `S.csv`: a low-rank factorisation of the correlation
-    implied by the phylogeny for use with BASS-GWAS.
+    matrix implied by the phylogeny for use with BASS-GWAS.

 The `vars2patts.csv` file maps between the original variant identifiers and the deduplicated variants that form `patterns_centred.csv`: